 Policy Precedence Key benefits Key weaknesses During employment Student loans forgivenes s Student loans forgiveness for those employed in specific hard-to-staff specialties and regions United States (National Health Service Corps) Federal Loan Repayment Programme (doctors, nurses, midwives, physician associates and mental and behavioural health nurses): This scheme is reserved for those employed in eligible underserved areas.
 The amount of loan forgiven is dependent on how underserved/remote the site is.
-Up to \$50,000 worth of student loan can be forgiven after an initial and obligatory 2-year commitment.
-62 Greater evidence for improved long-term retention in the United States.64 Narrow eligibility criteria for certain schemes creates accessibility issues for those interested in working in underserved regions.
-65 Large workloads in hard-to-staff regions and poorer job satisfaction.
-66 Canada (family doctors and nurses): After 12 months of service, the clinician can receive up to \$8,000 a year for up to 5 years applied to outstanding loan balance.
-63 Other financial incentive s Additional payments for working in underserved region or specialty in the first 3 to 5 years of employment.
-Payments can be used to repay student loan or as a New Zealand: Voluntary Bonding Scheme agreement (doctors, dentists, GPs, nurses, midwives and allied health professionals).
-67 Similar to other bonded schemes mentioned above; however, financial benefit is received after training.
-Impact on long-term retention unknown.
+Up Greater evidence for improved long-term retention in the United States.
+Narrow eligibility criteria for certain schemes creates accessibility issues for those interested in working in underserved regions.
+Large workloads in hard-to-staff regions and poorer job satisfaction.
+66 to \$50,000 worth of student loan can be forgiven after an initial and obligatory 2-year commitment.
+Canada (family doctors and nurses): After 12 months of service, the clinician can receive up to \$8,000 a year for up to 5 years applied to outstanding loan balance.
+Other financial incentives s Additional payments for working in underserved region or specialty in the first 3 to 5 years of employment.
+Payments can be used to repay student loan or as a king in underserved Scheme agreement (doctors, on or specialty in dentists, GPs, nurses, midwives and slired health professionals).
+Similar to other bonded schemes mentioned be used to repay above; however, financial benefit is Impact on long-term retention unknown.